olemb/tetris/README.md

 * We can still see which shape has made up each block.
 Since each shape has a distinct color this makes it easy to support colors.

-* When a piece freezes onto the board its characters turn into lowercase.
-This lets the graphics engine tell falling and frozen blocks apart.

 Since the field is a list we can simple filter out full rows:

 ```python